ICS-MU/munimap/README.md

 ## Breaking changes
 -  OpenLayers library is not exported as [legacy build](https://github.com/openlayers/openlayers/blob/843c3e8853723e5d4fe27b410d7c2fc3fdfe4893/package.json#L24) anymore

-   It means there is no `ol` namespace, no `ol.Map`, and so on.
-It is still possible to get `ol/Map` instance from `munimap.create()` functions, and this class has all methods available, but users can't initialize it, because it's not available in global space.
+   It means there is no `ol` namespace with all OpenLayers functions.

    It's possible to export any subset of OpenLayers classes and methods to `munimap.ol` object.
 Example is available in `src/munimap/index.js`, where two classes Map and View are exported.
 Such classes are available as `munimap.ol.Map` and `munimap.ol.View`.
+For legacy support this exported object is added to window as global object `ol`.
+If `ol` already exists, munimap library can't be initialized.

 ## Upgrading OpenLayers
 When upgrading OpenLayers, upgrade also following packages to the same version as new OpenLayers version uses.